Shortage of cement contributes to price increase for housing

-The nationwide shortage of cement has made projects at local construction companies difficult to accomplish.
-Last year during the peak of the pandemic there was an increased amount of building and home improvement, but Sean Madole, President of Madole Construction said restrictions on businesses during the pandemic are causing delays for products.
+The nationwide shortage of cement has made projects at local construction companies difficult to complete.
+Last year during the peak of the pandemic there was an increased amount of building and home improvement.
+But Sean Madole, President of Madole Construction, said restrictions on businesses during the pandemic are causing delays for products.

 “It has to go into the cost, because people are not going to build a house if they can’t make money doing it, so they pass it along to eventually someone who is going to buy it,” explained Madole.